microsoftgraph/msgraph-sdk-powershell/src/Teams/Teams/docs/v1.0-beta/Get-MgAppCatalogTeamAppDefinitionBot.md

 # Get-MgAppCatalogTeamAppDefinitionBot

 ## SYNOPSIS
-Get the bot associated with a specific definition of the  TeamsApp.
+The details of the bot specified in the Teams app manifest.

 ## SYNTAX